juxor/afaq/markdown/secC12.md

 economic growth rate than regions (which are held back by large rural areas).
 This is because the agricultural sector rarely achieves high economic growth rates and so in its absence a high growth rate is easier to achieve.
-Secondly, there is Hong Kong's location and its corresponding role as an entrept economy.
-Wade notes that _"its economic growth is a function of its service role in a wider regional economy, as entrept trader, regional headquarters for multinational companies, and refuge for nervous money."_ [**Op.
+Secondly, there is Hong Kong's location and its corresponding role as an entrepôt economy.
+Wade notes that _"its economic growth is a function of its service role in a wider regional economy, as entrepôt trader, regional headquarters for multinational companies, and refuge for nervous money."_ [**Op.
 Cit.**, p.
 331] Being between China and the rest of the world means its traders could act as a middleman, earning income from the mark-up they could impose on good going through the territory.
-This is why Hong Kong is often referred to as an entrept economy, a place that imports, stores, and re-exports goods.
+This is why Hong Kong is often referred to as an entrepôt economy, a place that imports, stores, and re-exports goods.
 In other words, Hong Kong made a lot of its money because many Chinese exports and imports went through it and its traders marked-up the prices.
 It should be obvious if most of Western Europe's goods went through, say, Liverpool, that